swiftlang/swift/docs/ErrorHandling.rst

 the same basic way, either by reporting the error to the user or passing the error back to their own clients.

-These errors will be the focus on this proposal.
+These errors will be the focus of this proposal.

 The final two classes of error are outside the scope of this proposal.
-A **universal error** is theoretically recoverable, but by its nature the language can't help the programmer anticipate where it will come from.
+A **universal error** is theoretically recoverable, but by its nature, the language can't help the programmer anticipate where it will come from.
 A **logic failure** arises from a programmer mistake and should not be recoverable at all.
 In our system, these kinds of errors are